sb66/tbooking/README.md

 $ curl localhost:8080
 ```

-You can view existing people objects using a similar request:
+You can view original trade objects using this request:

 ```sh
 $ curl localhost:8080/trades